Choose another PM

 Neither non-British migration, nor the removal of the constitutional references to Indigenous people, were policies that characterised Holt’s outlook and parliamentary career.
 But during his term as Prime Minister, two giant steps in reshaping Australian citizenship were taken.

-One of the achievements ascribed to the Holt government is the dismantling of the ‘White Australia’ policy.
+One of the achievements ascribed to the Holt government is the gradual dismantling of the ‘White Australia’ policy.
 Holt’s first prime ministerial statement announced the relaxation of restrictions that had blocked the entry of non-European migrants for 65 years.
 The Migration Act 1966 increased access to migrants other than those from Europe, including refugees fleeing Vietnam.

 On 27 May 1967 another giant step towards the definition of Australian citizenship was taken when Australians overwhelmingly answered ‘yes’ to removing the discriminatory clause in Australia’s Constitution under which Aboriginal people were not counted in the census, and in changing the Constitution so that the Commonwealth parliament was empowered to legislate for Indigenous people.